OwenWard/ppdiag/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Updated the URL in readme which had been moved.
-* Added a reference in Description describing the method used more clearly.
+* Completed the changes requested by Gregor Sayer.
+* Added missing return value for all plotting functions.
+* Removed \dontrun{} around corresponding plotting examples
+* Introduced a verbose option where needed so that all non stop messages in functions are only printed to the console if verbose is TRUE (default FALSE)
+* used on.exit to restore user par options are not changed outside of functions where it is required.

 ## Test environments